-The main measures adopted by the French government are state guarantee schemes, implemented in line with the EC authorization, to facilitate short-term credit to companies facing cash flow difficulties due to the COVID-19 crisis:
+The main measures adopted by the French government are state guarantee schemes, implemented in line with the EC authorization, to facilitate short-term credit to companies facing cash flow difficulties due to the COVID-19 crisis.
+Setting-up of a loan guarantee scheme up to a total of EUR 300 billion for loans satisfying certain conditions.
+All companies are eligible, subject to:

-Setting-up of a loan guarantee scheme up to a total of EUR 300 billion for loans satisfying certain conditions: All companies are eligible, subject to the lender proving an increase of its financial support to the borrower since 16 March 2020.
+- the borrower not being a credit institution or finance company, nor being insolvent or under bankruptcy or similar proceedings as at 31 December 2019 - ii. the loan terms including a minimum grace period, the possibility to extend the amortization period and the absence of security interest and - iii. the lender proving an increase of its financial support to the borrower since 16 March 2020.
 The maximum amount of guaranteed financing is 25% of the borrower's annual turnover (subject to exceptions for young or innovative companies).

 The level of guarantee coverage is 90% for borrowers with less than 5,000 employees and an annual turnover under EUR 1.5 billion and 80% / 70% for borrowers with an annual turnover exceeding respectively EUR 1.5 / 5 billion).
 The state guarantee is granted at a preferential fee (from 0.25% to 2% per year depending on the size of the borrower and the loan maturity).
 In case of default on the loan, the lender is entitled to receive within 90 days of its request a provisional repayment of its estimated loss (with a later adjustment payment to, or reimbursement by, the lender, once the definitive loss amount is established).